freifunk-gluon/gluon/docs/user/site.rst

 The ``site.conf`` is a lua dictionary with the following defined keys.

 hostname_prefix
-    A string which shall prefix the default hostname of a device.
+    An optional string which would prefix the generated default hostname of a device.
+    If you want to force the user to think about a unique name enter an invalid prefix with spaces like 'Enter a name for your node'

 site_name
     The name of your community.